JuliaLang/julia/doc/src/manual/noteworthy-differences.md

   * In Julia, vectors and matrices are concatenated using [`hcat()`](@ref), [`vcat()`](@ref) and [`hvcat()`](@ref), not `c`, `rbind` and `cbind` like in R.
-  * In Julia, a range like `a:b` is not shorthand for a vector like in R, but is a specialized `AbstractRange` that is used for iteration without high memory overhead.
+  * In Julia, a range like `a:b` is not shorthand for a vector like in R, but is a specialized `AbstractRange` object that is used for iteration without high memory overhead.
 To convert a range into a vector, use [`collect(a:b)`](@ref).
   * Julia's [`max()`](@ref) and [`min()`](@ref) are the equivalent of `pmax` and `pmin` respectively in R, but both arguments need to have the same dimensions.
 While [`maximum()`](@ref) and [`minimum()`](@ref)